I Tried the Instant Pot. Here’s What I Think About It, 8 Months Later.

-I first heard about the Instant Pot at the very beginning of this year when Cambria polled readers to find out their favorite slow cooker.
-Instead of a traditional slow cooker, many of you raved about the Instant Pot, but I'd never even heard of it.
-My curiosity led me to Amazon, where I found pages and pages of glowing reviews.
-Was I the only person who didn't know about the Instant Pot?
+I first heard about the Instant Pot a few years ago when Cambria polled readers to find out their favorite slow cooker.
+Instead of a traditional slow cooker, many of you raved about the Instant Pot, but I had never even heard of it.
+Of course now, you can’t read a single food magazine or website without seeing an Instant Pot story (or seven).

-A few months later, I reviewed the Instant Pot on the site.
+A few months after I first heard about the small appliance, I reviewed the Instant Pot on the site.
 I approached it with a mixture of excitement and curiosity, along with a large dose of skepticism and disbelief.
 I mean, can one appliance really do the job of seven?
-That was eight months ago.
-After much use, here's what I think about it now.
+After much use, I decided to run a follow-up report.
+Here’s what I thought about the Instant Pot eight months later.

 What Exactly Is the Instant Pot?

 Instant Pot is a multi-cooker that does the job of a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté/browning pan, and warming pot.
 It’s a single appliance that does the job of seven different kitchen appliances or tools.
 Sounds kind of impressive, right?
 And I don’t know about you, but I definitely don’t have the space to store all seven of those appliances.